hellonomonom/stagepreviewCOA/SUBDOMAIN_SETUP.md

 ### DNS Not Resolving:
 - Wait longer (up to 24 hours for full propagation, but usually 5-60 minutes)
 - Check DNS records are correct in IONOS
-- **IONOS-specific:** Make sure you entered only `preview` in the Name field, NOT `preview.anyma.com`
+- **IONOS-specific:** Make sure you entered only `coachella` in the Name field, NOT `coachella.anyma.com`
 - **IONOS-specific:** Verify the A record shows: `157.230.118.34`
 - **IONOS-specific:** Check if IONOS has any DNS caching or propagation delays
-- Use `dig preview.anyma.com` or `nslookup preview.anyma.com` to verify
+- Use `dig coachella.anyma.com` or `nslookup coachella.anyma.com` to verify
-- Try different DNS servers: `nslookup preview.anyma.com 8.8.8.8` (Google DNS)
+- Try different DNS servers: `nslookup coachella.anyma.com 8.8.8.8` (Google DNS)
 - Expected result: `157.230.118.34`

 ### SSL Certificate Issues:
 - Ensure port 80 is open (required for Let's Encrypt validation)
 - Check nginx is running: `sudo systemctl status nginx`
-- Verify domain points to your server: `nslookup preview.anyma.com`
+- Verify domain points to your server: `nslookup coachella.anyma.com`
 - Should return: `157.230.118.34`

 ### 502 Bad Gateway: